 Not exactly the easiest list of goals…at least in my experience!!

 These low carb keto protein bars meet ALL those requirements, and taste totally amazing to boot.
 Like a candy bar actually….my little suckers can’t keep their hands out of them!
 And if I am being entirely honest, me neither!!
 Good thing they only take a few minutes to make!

 - Collagen is the most abundant protein in the body and helps give structure to our hair, skin, nails, bones, ligaments and tendons in our body (like a human glue!!).
 It is made by cooking cleaned animal hides (usually bovine) in an acid or alkaline medium which make gelatin (which will gel things).
 To create the collagen only, gelatin is then cooked with an enzyme solution, dried, and milled.

 - It is for the above reason I specifically look for pastured raised or grass fed collagen.
 If an animal is raised on chemicals, medicines, and growth hormones, that stuff will still be left in some quantity in the end product…not my personal preference.
-There are many brands available now, I have been using Amandean lately as it is a great value on Amazon currently!
-Vital Proteins, Great Lakes, and Zint.
+There are many brands available now, I have used Amandean , Vital Proteins, Great Lakes, and Zint.
 But my favorite one now is one that is tested to make sure there is no Round Up residue: Perfect Supplements.
 My little guy is super sensitive to glyphosate residue, so we use their Hydrolyzed Collagen exclusively now.
 Use code tessa10 on any order anytime for 10% off!

 - Improves skin, hair and nails.
 When I regularly consume it, my nails go from flimsy to rock hard…no joke.